Gilbert Lister Research

 GoldenPond is an evolving library / domain specific language for describing chord progressions and other higher-level concepts of music composition and theory in code.
 The goal is to help computer based composers and live-coders understand and apply more "advanced" music theory ideas by making them explicit in the language.

-Examples from GoldenPond FL Studio Script.
+GoldenPond FL Studio Script.

 As a simple concrete example, GoldenPond has secondary dominants as an explicit element of the language, allowing composers to invoke them when required, without having to manually calculate the notes that make them up.